 In Excel 2010, the VAR function has been replaced by the VAR.S function, which has improved accuracy.

-The Excel VAR function returns the variance of a sample set of values from a population.
+The Excel VAR function returns the sample variance of a supplied set of values.

 The format of the function is :

-Note that the Var function is used when calculating the variance for a sample of a population (eg. if your data set records the individual heights of a sample of UK males).
+Note that the Var function calculates the sample variance - i.e. the variance for a sample of a population.
 If you are calculating the variance for an entire population, you need to use the Excel Varp or the Excel Var.P function.

 Note also, that the Var function ignores text values and logical values if these are supplied as part of an array.
 However, if they are supplied directly to the function, text representations of numbers and logical values are interpreted as numbers.
 If you want a sample variance calculation that does not ignore text and logical values that are supplied as a part of an array, consider using the Vara function.